 The Eisenhower Decision Matrix is a productivity tool that helps make strategic decisions about tasks.
 It is a powerful tool to use when trying to find a work-life balance or when attempting to get numerous things done throughout the working day.

-When using the Eisenhower Decision Matrix, you assign tasks into four quadrants:
+Eisenhower Decision Matrix, you assign tasks into four quadrants:

 - Urgent and Important